 After you pass through PNG Immigration, collect your luggage and then you will go through Customs.

-If you are arriving the day before your trek, you will be met at the airport by either a Kokoda Spirit employee or a Gateway Hotel employee.
-You will then be transported to the Gateway Hotel where you will be checked in.
+- If you are arriving the day before your trek, you will be met at the airport by either a Kokoda Spirit employee or a Hotel employee.
+You will then be transported to your Hotel where you will be checked in.